DataDog/ansible-datadog/README.md

 ### Using the playbook file

-Alternatively, if your playbook **only runs on Windows hosts**, you can do the following in the playbook:
+Alternatively, if your playbook **only runs on Windows hosts**, you can do the following in the playbook file:

 ```yml
 - hosts: servers